adasilvapdev/BluetoothConnector/README.md

 If you’re developing an Android application, this one will be important.
 As written in documentation: “Starting from Android API 23+, to access the hardware identifiers of nearby external devices via Bluetooth and Wi-Fi scans, your app must now have the geolocation enabled”.

 To check whether geolocation is enabled and turn it on in case its not, we recommend using the [react-native-android-location-enabler](https://github.com/Richou/react-native-android-location-enabler) library.

+# 2: Turn on Bluetooth 📳
+We need to turn on Bluetooth on the device before scanning.
+For this purpose I'm going to use: [react-native-ble-plx](https://github.com/dotintent/react-native-ble-plx)